 Does distance learning really work?
 I was running a 9 month online prototyping sprint program last year for our partners ISDI, which raised some fascinating challenges.
 Picture this: 9 MBAs, working on a digital transformation prototype challenge for a well known global retailer.
 The task of ‘sprint master’ passed virtually from participants in Brazil, USA, Denmark, Spain, Thailand and Hong Kong each month, yet this resourceful group never met up.

 Before signing off from the course to step up their careers, one of the team shared this image with her teammates.
 Their lives were truly transformed by their learning journey together.

-The course is an excellent simulation for the real world, particularly during the lock-down world in which we all find ourselves today.
+The course is an excellent simulation of the real world, particularly during the lock-down world in which we all find ourselves today.